LLNL/Umpire/docs/sphinx/advanced_configuration.rst

   :class:`umpire::strategy::NumaPolicy` is available when built with this option, which may be used to locate the allocation to a specific node.

+* ``ENABLE_BOOST_RESOURCE``
+  This option enables support for interprocess shared memory on the ``HOST`` platform via Boost Interprocess

 * ``ENABLE_FILE_RESOURCE``
   This option will allow the build to make all File Memory Allocation files.
   If Umpire is built without FILE, CUDA or HIP support, then only the ``HOST`` allocator is available for use.

 * ``ENABLE_STATISTICS``